-As a restorative dentist, Dr. Bowersox provides dental crowns in Westminster, MD that are durable and natural looking.
+As a restorative dentist, Dr. Paul Bowersox provides dental crowns in Westminster, MD that are durable and natural looking.
 A dental crown is a reliable restorative dental restoration that will restore your tooth to its natural strength, beauty, and function.
 They even closely match the composition of your natural tooth structure as well.

 Why Do I Need a Dental Crown?